Skip to content

 break

-# Single item exceeds max_tokens, yield it anyway as a single-item batch
+# else: Single item exceeds max_tokens, yield it anyway (standard behavior)

 batch_items.append(item)